 There are two biblical Hebrew words for milk.

-Hebrew: hem'ah, always rendered “butter” in the Authorized Version.
-It means “butter,” but also more frequently “cream,” or perhaps, as some think, “curdled milk,” such as that which Abraham set before the angels (Gen. 18:8), and which Jael gave to Sisera (Judg.
-5:25).
-In this state milk was used by travellers (2 Sam.
-17:29).
+Hebrew: hem'ah, always rendered “butter” in the King James Version.
+It means “butter,” but also more frequently “cream,” or perhaps, as some think, “curdled milk,” such as that which Abraham set before the angels (Genesis 18:8), and which Jael gave to Sisera (Judges 5:25).
+In this state milk was used by travellers (2 Samuel 17:29).
 If kept long enough, it acquired a slightly intoxicating or soporific power.